zackbnr/banner-automation-gulp/README.md

 An internal tool for optimizing, packaging up, and previewing banners.

 ## Setup Instructions
-1. Install `node`
+1. Install `node`.
-2. Install `gulp` globally
+2. Install `gulp` globally.
-3. Clone this repository to your computer
+3. Clone this repository to your computer.
-4. Add banners in their own folders in `public` (see cat & dog example)
+4. Add banners in their own folders in `public` (see cat & dog example).
-5. Update the `banners.json` file with the relevant information (see cat & dog example)
+5. Update the `banners.json` file with the relevant information (see cat & dog example).
-6. To start the preview page as a server, run `node app.js`
+6. To start the preview page as a server, run `node app.js`.
-7. To package up the applications, run `gulp`
+7. To package up the applications, run `gulp`.
+The final files will go in the `dist` folder.

 **NOTE**: The project name is hard-coded (for the moment) in `gulpfile.js`.
-This controls the name of the clicktag and will also need to be updated.
+This controls the name of the click-tag and will also need to be updated.

 ## Stack
 - node